AutoInvestor/infra-gitops/README.md

 # k8s-gitops
-Kubernetes manifests and CI/CD workflows for automated deployments using GitOps practices.
+Kubernetes manifests and CI/CD workflows for automated deployments using GitOps practices